 Adam Simon (Professor) and his lab family continue to investigate the origin of mineral systems by combining analytical, field, and experimental studies.
 We are working on natural systems in Australia, Canada, Chile, China, Namibia, Peru, Sweden, and the United States, in collaboration with academic and industry partners.
 The focus of our work is to understand the origin of two spatially and temporally related mineral systems: iron oxide - copper - gold deposits and iron oxide - apatite deposits.
 These deposits are important sources of their namesake metals as well as many others that form the backbone of our built environment.
 There is no consensus on how these deposits form, despite more than one hundred years of study.
-Our group, in collaboration with academic partners at the Universidad de Chile led by EARTH alumnus Martin Reich, developed a novel genetic model that explains the formation of these mineral systems in the past six years and are now writing invited review papers that summarize our work.
+Our group, in collaboration with academic partners at the Universidad de Chile led by EARTH alumnus Martin Reich, developed a novel genetic model that explains the formation of these mineral systems and explains their spatial and temporal relationship.
+We have published twenty-three papers on these systems in the past six years and are now writing invited review papers that summarize our work.